Configuring your security software

 Yes.
 To test whether your firewall is interfering with your a la mode software, simply disable it momentarily and attempt to work in your affected program again.
 If the issue seems resolved, it's likely a problem associated with your firewall.

 This is a short term solution, and leaves you open to a variety of security threats.
 To ensure that your firewall does not block TOTAL and a la mode products, ports 80 and 443 will need to be open.
-Contact your firewall manufacturer for detailed instructions on whitelisting the programs you use.
+Contact your firewall provider for detailed instructions on whitelisting the programs you use.

 If your a la mode software is not installed to the default location, you need to account for that when browsing to each of these files.
 If you're not sure where your software is installed, open the program, click Help on the upper left, and select About to view the location of the program.